Continuing our theme of famous past residents of Mayfair, this week we present Vice-Admiral, The Right Honourable, the Viscount Nelson KB.

 The Battle of Trafalgar in 1805.

 Admiral Nelson was noted for his inspirational leadership in battle.
 Also known for his outstanding skill in military strategy and unconventional tactics.
-Nelson suffered many scars from heroic battle.
+Nelson suffered many scars from heroic battles.
 Losing one arm and the sight in one eye in the course of his military career.
 The most legendary of his military victories was the Battle of Trafalgar in 1805.
 During which he was shot and killed.

 Remember one of England’s most dashing heroes.